Pablo-Recio/CORT-Temp_Numerical/README.md

         📄 func.R, which contains all the functions called later in the ms.qmd file.
   📂 bib The bib folder contains:
         📄 refs.bib the references;
-        📄 behavioral-ecology-and-sociobiology.csl the journal formatting style file;
+        📄 animal-cognition.csl the journal formatting style file;
         📄 templ.docx a template docx file to format the resulting rendered files.
-  📂 BEHECOLSOC This folder contains all the material submitted to the journal and all the information from the reviews.
+  📂 ECOLEVOL This folder contains all the material submitted to the journal and all the information from the reviews.

 #### Reporting Issues or Asking Questions
 If anything is unclear or you require further detail please don't hesitate to lodge an issue.